 The first distilleries in the USA began crafting alcoholic beverages as early as 1775.
 Over the following century, the alcohol industry boomed, and distilleries were popping up everywhere.

-This growth of distilleries in the USA suddenly stopped in 1920 when the Eighteenth Amendment was added to the U.S. Constitution and Prohibition began.
+This growth of distilleries in the USA suddenly stopped in 1920 when the Eighteenth Amendment was added to the U.S. Constitution, and Prohibition began.
 This change made producing, transporting, and selling alcoholic beverages illegal nationwide.
 Some states even prohibited the possession of alcohol.

 When the amendment was proposed in 1917, the goal of Prohibition was to conserve grain that was being made into alcoholic beverages and put it towards the war effort instead.
-However, it was not made into law until 1919, after WWI had ended.
+However, it was not made law until 1919, after WWI had ended.

-Although the benefits of Prohibition have long been debated, everyone agrees that there were negative effects.
+Although the benefits of Prohibition have long been debated, everyone agrees that there were adverse effects.
 The ban on alcohol sales reduced the government’s tax revenue during the Great Depression and was very difficult to enforce.

 When distilleries in the USA were forced to close during Prohibition, speakeasies opened nearly immediately.
 In addition, because the consumption of alcohol was not illegal, many people created stockpiles in their homes.